 The shoulder placement is also a major difference when performing the movements.
 The shoulders are more in front during a RDL.
 This is largely due to the greater emphasis on the eccentric motion as well as in the greater knee angle.

 Another major difference between the RDL and the SLDL is the range of motion.
-The RDL only lowers the barbell to as low as the shin before going back to the concentric or upward motion.
+The RDL only lowers the barbell or dumbbells to as low as the shin before going back to the concentric or upward motion.
 The SLDL can go as low as the barbell touching the ground.
 The barbell is also allowed to disengage from the body during SLDL.
 This, along with the lesser knee angle, allows the SLDL to have a greater engagement of the lower back muscles.

 The SLDL also has a greater engagement of the lower back muscles or the lumbar spine because the barbell comes off the floor before the concentric motion.
 The RDL is only lowered just below the knee which produces an elastic effect when going back to the concentric motion.